Updated October 2024

 We’ll Get it Printed - Don’t be left with a pretty design and nothing else.
 We can also print your package so you can get it on the shelf and sold!

-Whether it’s the first time or not, many people don’t know what is needed to get the best solution.
-And, I‘m sorry to say this is also true of many copywriters and graphic designers.
+Whether it’s the first time or not, many people don’t know what is needed to get the best solution—including I’m sorry to say many designers and graphic folks in the field.
 Why do I say that?
-Well, a package is different from a brochure or website both in the mechanics (creating the die line) to considering the audience and how it is used.
-It’s most like a direct response mailer, yet many professionals and brand owners approach package creation as “brand enhancement” that has no affect on instilling need to buy.
+Well, a package is different from a brochure or website both in the mechanics (creating the die line) to considering the audience and the environment it will be sold in.

 Consider driving past a billboard.
 You only have a couple seconds to figure out what it’s saying and determine if it’s of interest.
 A product package has similar conditions.
 You must assume shoppers aren’t in the store looking for your product.
 They are on their way to another area and you have 3 seconds to stop them in their tracks.

 Your package has to visibly attract their attention.
 That’s why our set of procedures is important in setting your package up for success.
-This step by step process enables us to create effective, eye-catching designs with content that move product off the shelf and into the cart.
+This step by step process enables us to create effective, eye-catching packaging design that move product off the shelf and into the cart.

-Are you interested in knowing some of the most important questions that a billboard and package designer have to address to be successful?
-Read on...
+If you’re interested in knowing some of the most important steps that ensure a successful package development read on...

 Step One - The Call